Daycare Abuse & Neglect in Georgia

 - Developmental delays

 - Diseases such as STDs

 - Substance abuse

-The State of Georgia has certain laws in place to protect children who attend day care.
+The State of Georgia has certain laws in place to protect children who attend daycare.
 License requirements seek to ensure proper background checks are performed on employees, the facility is properly staffed, employees receive proper training, children are properly immunized, nutritional requirements are met, and the environment is safe for children.
-For instance, staff are required to obtain 10 hours of training each year and provider/child ratios are in place based on the age ranges of the children.
+For instance, the staff is required to obtain 10 hours of training each year and provider/child ratios are in place based on the age ranges of the children.
 Click here to read more about Georgia licensing standards.

 - Report Abuse.
 If you see abuse or neglect, report it.
 You can report it directly to the director of the facility or contact Child Protective Services at (404) 651-9361.
 You can also call Childhelp® at 800-4-A-CHILD (800-422-4453).

 - Listen.
 If your child tells you they’ve experienced abuse, believe them.
 If a crime has been committed, your child has physical marks on them from the abuse, or your child tells you about sexual abuse, call the police!